 Has this course been approved for the Hybrid mode of delivery?

 Make sure the course proposal form has been approved to offer the course as HYBRID.
 Approved HYBRID courses for semesters are marked in GET and the schedule of classes as such.

 Consult with our chair about room offering a hybrid section of the course.
 Also, hybrid courses will affect room scheduling.
 Hybrid courses are subject to certain restrictions according to the new semester calendar and room scheduling may be affected.
 Hybrid courses are part of the larger program and may affect curriculum and course offerings.
 Make sure your Chair approves of this course.
 In order to maximize classroom utilization, department chairs should be aware of hybrid room scheduling too.

-Moodle, the campus learning management system (LMS) has the tools to organize and make online course content interactive-- a key aspect of successful online environments.
-You should be leveraging Moodle activities (e.g., assignment, forum, glossary, wiki, etc.) in your hybrid course.
-If you do not use Moodle, plan on attending as many workshops as you can.
+Canvas, the campus learning management system (LMS) has the tools to organize and make online course content interactive-- a key aspect of successful online environments.
+You should be leveraging Canvas activities (e.g., assignments, discussions, pages, collaborations, etc.) in your hybrid course.
+If you do not use Canvas, plan on attending as many workshops as you can.

 Are you proficient in your use of onilne technology tools?